Nishu41/Online_bus_booking_application/README.md

 # Online_bus_booking_application
-This enables the user to book tickets in online.
+This enables the user to book tickets efficiently.